Custom Die Cut Parts Before Mass Production: Common Risks and Solutions

 • Assembly simulation

-For automotive, electronics, medical, and industrial OEM parts, function matters more than appearance.
+For automotive, electronics, appliance and industrial OEM parts, function matters more than appearance.

 A foam gasket must seal.